 The Blue Ridge Pumping Station and downstream 12-inch interceptor serve the proposed USAA.
-The theoretical current average daily flow at the Blue Ridge Pumping Station is 297 gallons/day.
+The theoretical current average flow at the Blue Ridge Pumping Station is 238 gallons/minute.
+This theoretical average daily flow is based on flows coming from the development east of CTH Q. Currently this area is the only sub-section of the sanitary basin contributing to the Blue Ridge Pumping Station.
 The average daily flow is not currently monitored at the pumping station.